 Not only did the Panthers’ communication allow them to control the ball, but it also improved the overall defensive play.

 “When the whole backline communicates, everything just comes together.
-They were able to prevent goals except in the end [of the game when we allowed a meaningless goal],” senior goalkeeper Kade Gutierrez said.
+They were able to prevent goals except in the end ,” senior goalkeeper Kade Gutierrez said.

 The Panthers began the game with two good opportunities to score but both shots went wide of the net.
 Later, around the 30-minute mark, senior midfielder Steven Udy earned a corner kick and booted the ball right to senior forward Norman Hernandez who finished off the corner kick for the first goal of the game.

 In the final 10 minutes of the first half, the Panthers were unable to convert on a spectacular shot by Udy.
 The shot rang off the top of the crossbar and stayed out of the net to the home fan’s disappointment.
 The Panthers go into the 2nd half up 1-0, providing hope for the already spectacular team.